 4. Energy-Efficient Improvements

 Energy efficient improvements are upgrades or modifications made to a property that help to reduce its energy consumption and costs.
+This strategy to defer capital gains taxes is not as common; but, can be effective.
 These improvements can be made to both residential and commercial properties and can include a variety of different measures such as:

 - Insulation: Adding or upgrading insulation in the walls, attic, and floors can help to reduce heat loss in the winter and heat gain in the summer.